Forgetting is Everywhere: Related work

-\looseness=-1 However, this approach cannot distinguish between two distinct effects: \emph{backwards transfer}, where learning on new data improves performance on past tasks \citep{benavides2022theory}, and forgetting, where learning on new data degrades previously acquired knowledge \citep{catainf, jagielski2022measuring}.
-Performance on previous tasks depends on both how current data informs the learner about past data (\textit{backwards transfer}) and the extent to which updating on new tasks results in a loss of previous knowledge.
-Furthermore, most metrics are limited to CL settings and do not generalise to all learners or domains, motivating the need for a more general definition of forgetting.
+The literature on task shift distinguishes between two effects: backward transfer, where learning on new data \emph{improves} performance on past tasks \citep{benavides2022theory} in a form of generalisation, and forgetting, where learning on new data \emph{degrades} previously acquired knowledge \citep{mccloskey1989catastrophic, jagielski2022measuring}.

-Various approaches have sought to quantify forgetting.
+\looseness=-1 Various approaches have sought to quantify forgetting.
 In toy settings with known data distributions, forgetting can be measured relative to an oracle \citep{lee2021continual}.
-Others examine changes in internal representations \citep{kim2025understanding} or model the trade-off between generalisation and forgetting \citep{raghavan2021formalizing}.
-Meanwhile, mechanistic accounts in associative memory models demonstrate how interference between correlated patterns leads to retrieval errors \citep{hopfield_discrete, Amit}.
-A related line of work studies models trained on their own generated outputs, typically in the context of generative model collapse or stability \citep{alemohammad2023self, shumailov2023curse, bertrand2023stability, scholten2025model}.
-These studies implicitly touch on the phenomenon we formalise as forgetting: updating a model on self-generated targets can degrade previously encoded knowledge or induce systematic shifts in its predictions.
+Others examine changes to internal representations \citep{kim2025understanding}, model the trade-off between generalisation and forgetting via sequential games \citep{raghavan2021formalizing}, or consider information-theoretic formulations that define forgetting in sequentially learned models as an increase in the effective description length of previously observed data under an updated model \citep{he2020continual}.
+Most measures of forgetting are tailored to CL settings within specific domains and cannot be applied across different learning tasks or learning algorithms.
+Instead, we aim to develop a domain- and learner-agnostic definition and measure of forgetting.

-\paragraph{Forgetting in RL.} Forgetting has also been studied in continual RL; however, it has received less systematic study than in supervised CL.
-Early discussions of continual RL already noted the risk of knowledge degradation when agents adapt over long time horizons \citep{ring1994continual, ring1997child}.
-More recent surveys highlight that catastrophic forgetting is a persistent challenge in RL, where continual adaptation to changing state distributions or reward signals can interfere with previously acquired knowledge \citep{khetarpal2022towards, kumar2025continual}.
+\paragraph{Forgetting in RL.} Early work in continual RL recognised the risk of forgetting as agents adapt over long horizons \citep{ring1994continual, ring1997child}, and recent surveys show forgetting remains a persistent challenge in RL \citep{khetarpal2022towards}.